sebastian-adam/shoe_warehouse/README.md

 As a user, I do not want stores and shoes to be saved if I enter a blank name.

-passing tests integration, store, and brand
+passing tests store, and brand

 add search feature (from search nav and brand_img click)